digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/data-sources/overview.md

   </div>

-## Changing scope of datasources of an app created on older versions of ToolJet
+## Changing scope of datasources of an app created on older versions of JumpStart

-On ToolJet versions below 2.3.0, the datasource connection was made from within the individual apps.
+On JumpStart versions below 2.3.0, the datasource connection was made from within the individual apps.
 To make it backward compatible, we added an option to change the scope of the datasources and make it global datasource.

-1. If you open an app created on previous versions of ToolJet, you'll find the datasource manager on the left sidebar of the App Builder.
+1. If you open an app created on previous versions of JumpStart, you'll find the datasource manager on the left sidebar of the App Builder.
   <div style={{textAlign: 'center'}}>

   <img className="screenshot-full" src="/img/datasource-reference/overview/leftsidebar.png" alt="Datasources: Overview" />